shuja-16/PF/README.md

-# this rep conatains everything I did when learning programming fundamnetals.
+# this rep contains everything I did when learning programming fundamentals.